-- 4.1 The Company is part of an international and decentralised industrial group of which Iberdrola, S.A. ("Iberdrola"), a Spanish company, is the controlling entity and listed holding company pursuant to Spanish law (the "Iberdrola Group") and whose decentralised corporate structure guarantees a clear separation of functions and responsibilities, in accordance with a business model aimed at maximising the value of the Iberdrola's Group's business as a whole in the interest of all the companies integrated into the Iberdrola Group. - 4.2 The Company is configured as the head of business sub-holding company of the energy networks business (which includes the electricity transmission and distribution regulated activity) in Great Britain (the "SPEN Business") as part of the Iberdrola Group, assuming, without prejudice to its necessary corporate autonomy, the day-to-day administration and effective management of the business that constitutes its corporate purpose and with the consequent responsibility for its ordinary control, notwithstanding the organisation, monitoring and strategic coordination function held by Scottish Power Limited (the Company's indirect sole shareholder) as the principal sub-holding company of the Iberdrola Group in Great Britain, without prejudice to any applicable legal provisions regarding the separation of regulated activities.
+- 4.1 The Company is part of an international and decentralised industrial group of which Iberdrola, S.A. ("Iberdrola"), a Spanish company, is the controlling entity and listed holding company pursuant to Spanish law (the "Iberdrola Group") whose corporate structure of decentralised decision-making (based on the principle of subsidiarity and the implementation of detailed coordination mechanisms) are designed to ensure the global integration of all of the Iberdrola Group's businesses, in accordance with a business model aimed at maximising the value of the Iberdrola's Group's business as a whole in the interests of its members, whilst maintaining a system of checks and balances and a clear separation of functions and responsibilities. - 4.2 The Company is configured as the head of business sub-holding company of the energy networks business (which includes the electricity transmission and distribution regulated activity) in Great Britain (the "SPEN Business") as part of the Iberdrola Group, assuming, without prejudice to its necessary corporate autonomy, the day-to-day administration and effective management of the business that constitutes its corporate purpose and with the consequent responsibility for its ordinary control, notwithstanding the organisation, monitoring and strategic coordination function held by Scottish Power Limited (the Company's indirect sole shareholder) as the principal sub-holding company of the Iberdrola Group in Great Britain, without prejudice to any applicable legal provisions regarding the separation of regulated activities.